Frequent Questions & Answers

 A. The class structure and curriculum will remain the same as it has always been.
 This year we will be spending time acclimating the children to school after such a long period of time having been home without much social interaction.

 Q. Health and wellness: With the temperature notes, does this mean temperatures will be checked daily by staff, prior to parents leaving after drop off?

-A. As the plans stand now, the children’s temperatures will be taken while the children are still in their cars.
+A. As the plans stand now, the children’s temperatures will be taken before entering the classroom.